 Fukuoka is located on the northern tip of the Kyushu prefecture and can easily be reached with different modes of transportation.
 The JR Kyushu Shinkansen and the JR Sanyo Shinkansen, with direct connections to Tokyo, Osaka, Kyoto and Hiroshima, have multiple stops in Fukuoka prefecture.
-Fukuoka airport is located very close to the city centre and from Fukuoka City’s Hakata Port ferries depart to South Korea and to many of Kyushu’s smaller islands.
+Fukuoka airport is located very close to the city center and from Fukuoka City’s Hakata Port ferries depart to South Korea and to many of Kyushu’s smaller islands.

 Where to stay in Fukuoka

-We recommend you to stay in Fukuoka city, and use the city as your base for travels through the prefecture.
+We recommend you to stay in Fukuoka City, and use the city as your base for travels through the prefecture.
 Opt for an hotel in the vicinity of the Shinkansen station Hakata and you can’t go wrong.
 Here are some of our recommendations:

 - Miyako Hotel Hakata – a modern, luxury hotel with a private rooftop pool

 - WeBase Hakata Hostel – a stylish, fresh hostel located within walking distance from Hakata station